clbattthcmut/blog.bkisc.com/content/blog/FazeCT/idekctf2022_osintcrime3/index.md

 publication: ''
 publication_short: ''

-abstract: An in-depth writeup on ISITDTU CTF 2022 Finals - Slow.
+abstract: An in-depth writeup on IDEK CTF 2022 - Osint/Osint Crime Confusion 3: W as in Who.

 # Summary.
 An optional shortened abstract.
-summary: An in-depth writeup on ISITDTU CTF 2022 Finals - Slow.
+summary: An in-depth writeup on IDEK CTF 2022 - Osint/Osint Crime Confusion 3: W as in Who.

 tags:
   - ctf